 We have witnessed conversations in heaven between God and satan about Job, which Job was unaware of.
 We have listened carefully to the orthodox statements of Job’s friends about God and Job’s reaction to them.
 In his reaction, Job not only speaks about, but also to God.
 Some statements of Job we have listened to with bated breath.
 How dare he say this?
 We have realized that these are utterances by a man who has been pushed to the breaking point by unbearable and hopeless suffering, and that he cannot come up with any explanations for his suffering.
-The only Person who can tell him that, is the One who has brought it upon him.
-That is why he rushes to God.
+The only Person Who can tell him is the One Who brought it upon him.
+This is why he rushes forward to God.

 When the conversations between Job and his friends have come to an end, a fourth friend steps forward.
 He too speaks to Job, but adopts a different tone from the other three.
 Elihu, who is this fourth friend, acts as a mediator between Job and God.
 Elihu’s contribution is the preparation for God’s speaking to Job.
 Job does not react to what Elihu says.

 God’s appearance to Job has also made a deep impression on us.
 God shows Job some of the wonders of His creation, and also how He controls everything, and that Job cannot verify what He does.
 After all, He is God!
 God does not have to account for His government.
 Job does not receive an answer to the question on the meaning of suffering.
 Nor do we.
 When things happen in our lives that we do not understand, He wants us to learn to trust that He is in complete control and has not lost control of our lives.